Connect with others who understand.

 Surgery for Rheumatoid Arthritis: Types, Recovery, and More

-Although there is no cure for RA, there are several promising treatment options, including:
+Although there’s no cure for RA, there are several promising treatment options, including:

 Conventional therapies like these can often help the majority of people with RA.

-However, sometimes an affected joint is damaged to the point where it does not function normally, and is painful despite treatment.
+However, sometimes an affected joint is damaged to the point that it doesn’t function normally and is painful despite treatment.
 In these cases, different types of surgery may help restore joint function and reduce pain.

 Surgery is generally considered the last resort for RA treatment after other treatment methods haven’t worked.
-Although surgery for rheumatoid arthritis can help restore some function to joints and reduce pain, there are also risks involved.
+Although surgery can help restore some function to joints and reduce pain, there are also risks involved.

 Types of Surgery for Rheumatoid Arthritis

-Depending on your goals, your doctor can work with an orthopedic surgeon to determine which surgical options will likely work best for you.
+Depending on your goals, your healthcare provider can work with an orthopedic surgeon to determine which surgical options will likely work best for you.

 Synovectomy

-A synovectomy is a type of surgery that removes the synovium (tissue that surrounds a joint) to relieve synovitis, the inflammation caused by the autoimmune attack on the synovium.
-A synovectomy is a good option for people who still have cartilage in their joints.
+A synovectomy is a type of surgery that removes the synovium (tissue that surrounds a joint) to relieve synovitis, inflammation caused by an autoimmune attack on the synovium.
+A synovectomy is an option for people who still have cartilage in their joints.

 Open surgery makes it easier for the surgeon to remove all of the affected tissue, but arthroscopic synovectomy has a shorter recovery time.
 Synovectomy results may not be permanent, and symptoms may return years later.